George Ireland

 George Ireland (June 15, 1913 – September 14, 2001) was an American basketball coach who led the Loyola Ramblers to the 1963 NCAA championship.

 Background

 Born in Madison, Wisconsin, Ireland was an All-American basketball player at the University of Notre Dame during the 1930s.
+Ireland once noted with amusement that Kentucky coach Adolph Rupp once called him the "dirtiest player in the game" after he had punched one of his players right in front of the bench.

-His first coaching job was at Marmion Academy in Aurora, Illinois, which he led to 262–87 record from 1936 to 1951.
+Ireland had his first coaching job at Marmion Academy in Aurora, Illinois, which he led to 262–87 record from 1936 to 1951.
 In 1951, he succeeded John Jordan, a former teammate at Notre Dame, as head coach at Loyola University Chicago, and he remained at Loyola until 1975.
-Ireland encouraged full-court press and a high-speed style of play.
+Ireland encouraged full-court press and a high-speed style of play while recruiting heavily in the South.
+He described himself as a "butt-kicker" that pushed heavily on conditioning, complete with practice that had players rebound with weights on their ankles and shooting at rims smaller in circumference for accuracy while stressing tight defense and "organized confusion" on offense.

 In 1962, he became the first coach of a major NCAA program to use five African American players in a game at the same time.
-(This was particularly notable at the time, as some schools refused to play against a team with even one black player.)
+This was particularly notable at the time, as some schools refused to play against a team with even one black player.
+A man described as a loner, one of his player noted that one time in a player meeting at the gym, Ireland stated that 'The most important thing is for you to get an education, play some ball and get out of here....I don't want you as my friends...You don't have to like me, and I don't have to like you."